 Women often focus on cardio at the gym, ignoring crucial strength training.
 Add free weights to your routine to improve posture and maintain muscle mass.

 People underestimate the value of a good night’s sleep.
 Sleep is healing.
-It nurtures your brain at night so you’re refreshed and ready to tackle the day ahead.
+It nurtures your brain so you’re refreshed and ready to tackle the day ahead.

 Getting enough sleep is crucial at any age, but especially vital as we age.